 Kuenga Rabten doesn’t have any hotels.
 Women travelers may be able to arrange overnight stays at Karma Drubdey Nunnery by contacting the nunnery in advance.
 Ask your guide or tour agency.

-Flying into Bhutan isn't easy, but with chaotic roads, high altitudes and spicy dishes, these obstacles make traveling around this remote destination worth it.
+Flying into Bhutan isn't easy, but the traditional culture, dramatic Himalayan peaks, and spicy dishes make traveling around this remote destination worth it.

 When you are traveling around, you want to try as much food as possible.
 You want to eat the local cuisine and dine at street carts.
 Nomadic Matt shares his top 5 tips to avoid getting sick on the road.